 Guilty pleas entered in CP court

-Bowling sentenced Hill to four years community control sanctions under intensive supervised probation (CCS/ISP) and ordered him to complete a rehabilitation program at the STAR Community Justice Center.
+Bowling sentenced him to four years community control sanctions under intensive supervised probation (CCS/ISP) plus 180 days in jail, suspended, and fined him $150.